thomazpro/geo3-protocol/protocol/README.md

-# Contratos (protocol)
+# Contracts (protocol)

+Set of smart contracts for the GEO3 protocol.
-Conjunto de contratos inteligentes do protocolo GEO3.
-Requisitos: Node.js ≥ 18, npm e Hardhat 2.25+.
+Requirements: Node.js ≥ 18, npm, and Hardhat 2.25+.

-Instale dependências com `npm install` e execute os testes com `npm test`.
+Install dependencies with `npm install` and run tests with `npm test`.
-As variáveis de ambiente esperadas estão descritas em [.env.example](./.env.example).

-Para detalhes de arquitetura, contratos e fluxo de desenvolvimento consulte [docs/overview.md](./docs/overview.md).
+The expected environment variables are described in [.env.example](./.env.example).

+For details on architecture, contracts, and development flow see [docs/overview.md](./docs/overview.md).